TheSeaOfRhun/LTR/README.md

 A few points to note, and help clarify meaning:

-- Command-line invocations (shown above) have been formatted for readability, everything should go in one line.
+- Command-line invocations have been formatted for readability.

 - `/x` is a imaginary directory name, the layout does not have to be this.
-It is only to show out how to point the tool to the data.

 - `/x/index/CD45.017.s` is an empty directory that was created before passing it to `IndexTREC`.
 The naming is arbitrary, but, if you use [trecbox][trb] to drive `LTR`, it will have a meaning.

-- `/x/misc/ser17` is a plain text file containing a list of stop words, one on each line.
+- `/x/misc/ser17` is a plain text file containing a list of stop words -- one on each line.

-- `/x/query/301-350` is a plain text file containing TREC queries formatted in a particular style.
-Each query is enclosed in a <TOP>
-  tag and the text is placed within a <TEXT> tag.
+- `/x/query/301-350` is a plain text file containing formatted TREC queries.
+Each query is enclosed in a <TOP> tag and the text is placed within a <TEXT> tag.
 It was necessary to normalize the formatting because the older (early 1990's) TREC queries used a different structure.
 A snippet of code shows how to use trecbox's [query parser][trbq] to pre-process the TREC query files.
-The parts of the query like 'title', 'description' and 'narrative', if specified, is packed in a single block of text within the <TEXT> tag.
+The parts of the query like 'title', 'description' and 'narrative', if specified, is packed in a single block of text within the <TEXT>
+  tag.

   ```
   <TOP>